Kennesaw State plays Lipscomb in ASUN Tournament

 Lipscomb Bisons (20-12, 11-7 ASUN) at Kennesaw State Owls (24-8, 15-3 ASUN)

 The Bisons are 11-7 in ASUN play.
-Lipscomb averages 11.6 turnovers per game and is 1-0 when turning the ball over less than opponents.
+Lipscomb is ninth in the ASUN with 7.5 offensive rebounds per game led by Jacob Ognacevic averaging 1.4.

-TOP PERFORMERS: Chris Youngblood is shooting 42.0% from beyond the arc with 2.4 made 3-pointers per game for the Owls, while averaging 14.9 points.
-Terrell Burden is averaging 14.2 points, 4.4 assists and 1.7 steals over the last 10 games for Kennesaw State.
+TOP PERFORMERS: Brandon Stroud is averaging nine points and 6.5 rebounds for the Owls.
+Chris Youngblood is averaging 2.4 made 3-pointers over the last 10 games for Kennesaw State.

-Jacob Ognacevic is averaging 17.4 points for the Bisons.
-Derrin Boyd is averaging 10.9 points over the last 10 games for Lipscomb.
+Ognacevic is shooting 60.3% and averaging 17.4 points for the Bisons.
+A.J McGinnis is averaging 1.8 made 3-pointers over the last 10 games for Lipscomb.

 LAST 10 GAMES: Owls: 8-2, averaging 75.9 points, 31.2 rebounds, 13.7 assists, 7.1 steals and 2.7 blocks per game while shooting 45.1% from the field.
 Their opponents have averaged 70.8 points per game.